Rise of The Edo Period

 First Ever White Man

 It was in the Edo period that the Europeans stepped foot on Japan for the first time in History.
 Some of the Europeans that came over were Jesuit missionaries determined to convert some Japanese people to Christianity.
 In only 50 years they had built a whopping 200 churches, and converted a quarter million Japanese to Christianity.
+Before long the Japanese ruler realized how quick things were changing.
+He saw Christianity as a threat, outlawing it and the spread of foreign religions.
+Forced underground, their numbers sharply fell.
+Many were killed for refusing to give up their beliefs.
+This too made the Japanese government weary of outsiders.
+Japan would accordingly close itself off to the outside world, harshly limiting who was allowed to step foot on Japanese soil.

 The Samurai’s were the only ones with the right to carry two swords, and these swords allowed them to lord over any farmers or peasants they wanted.
 They could use them to enact justice, for instance if a peasant or farmer was rude to them it was their duty to kill the peasant or farmer.
-When Samurai were ashamed or dishonoured they would commit Seppuku, cutting out their abdomen as they believed this is where the heart is, and that was the only way to redeem themselves.
+When Samurai were ashamed or dishonored they would commit Seppuku, cutting out their abdomen as they believed this is where the heart is, and that was the only way to redeem themselves.

 America Bullies Japan